Healthcare in Rwanda

-Healthcare in Rwanda was historically of poor quality, but in recent decades has seen great improvement.
+Healthcare in Rwanda has seen great improvement in recent decades.
 Rwanda operates a universal health care system, and is considered to have one of the highest-quality health systems in Africa.

 History

 In the pre-genocide era before 1994, Rwanda's healthcare was supported by the Bamako Initiative which was sponsored by UNICEF and WHO and adopted by African ministers of health in 1987.
 Progress was started towards decentralising the health management system, first to the Province level and then to the district level.
 Unfortunately this was disrupted by the 1994 genocide, which crippled the healthcare system alongside the economy.
 In the post genocide period, Rwanda has had an uphill climb in the recovery of its health system as well as its economy.
 It has since built one of the best healthcare systems in the region.
 In 2008, the government spent 9.7% of national expenditure on healthcare, compared with 3.2% in 1996.